 Animals are also very important.
 If you want to see Lemurs in their natural environment come to Madagascar.
 There are 110 Lemur species in Madagascar.
 You must be cautious with the Lemurs and make sure not to upset them.
 One of our employees was attacked by one on a campsite, she wasn’t too happy with the competition…

 There are also 310 bird species of which 181 are endemic, 384 reptiles of which 367 are endemic, 235 amphibians of which 229 endemic, 5,800 invertebrates of which 4,988 are endemic and 164 freshwater fish of which 97 are endemic.

 Madagascar is famous for its vanilla, spices as well as for its essential oils, for example Ravintasara or Geranium.
 Until now it was not known for its vegetable oils.
 The difference between essential oils and vegetable oils is in the extraction process.
-Essential oils are obtained by hot distillation from the volatile materials of the plants, the vegetable oils are obtained by cold pressing or hot oil seeds.
+Essential oils are obtained by hot distillation from the volatile materials of the plants, vegetable oils are obtained by pressing oil seeds.
 The potential of Madagascar for these oleaginous plants is considerable, we have been able to discover the still hidden riches of this land of oils and to develop a whole range of precious oils from the most common to the most mysterious.